Impact

 Risk and Exploitability

 Because the vulnerability requires authentication, the attacker must bypass normal login mechanisms first, but once authenticated, the exploitation is trivial: a crafted HTTP request to /admin/downloadMedias.cgi will return the target file directly.
-The lack of an EPSS score or CVSS rating in the data set precludes precise quantification, but the potential impact of reading arbitrary files on a network‑attached device is high and warrants prompt attention.
+The CVSS score of 6.5 indicates moderate severity and is supported by an EPSS score of <1%, implying a very low likelihood of exploitation in the wild at the time of analysis.
 The vulnerability is not currently catalogued in CISA’s KEV list, suggesting no known exploitation in the wild at this time, yet the attack vector likely originates from compromised or poorly protected local networks.

 OpenCVE Enrichment